Montana-Media-Arts/340-interactive-arts-1/Projects/Project_2/readme.md

 # Project 2 -- Cybernetic System as Interactive Installation

-- **GRADE:** 20% of your final grade (5% prototype, 15% midterm)
+- **GRADE:** 25% of your final grade

-- **Critique: _Week 10 - Week of November 6th (Specifics to come)_**
+- **Critique: _Week 8; Monday, October 23rd_**
-- Sketch reviews: _Wednesday, October 11th_
+- Sketch reviews: _Week 5; Wednesday, October 4th_
+- Documentation Due: _Week 9; Monday, October 30th_

 Create an interactive system that exists in a space.
 This system should take input from the space and produce output that is based on that input.
 This system should take a variety of forms of inputs and create various outputs.
 Think of these different inputs and outputs as _behaviors_.
 Your system could be living, breathing and constantly changing.
 The interaction must be meaningful with the content and the output should be engaging.

 The critique will happen in physical space.
-It will not be you clicking an image on your laptop that is projected.
+It will not be you clicking an on your laptop to make *things* happen.
 The input and the output must have space in-between, that is utilized conceptually.
 This can be playful, deeply conceptual, or an investigation of something.

 Craftsmanship is important in this piece, as it is not a simple technical exercise.
 This is not just about a successful technical interaction with software.
 I expect you to dig deeper than that and to use this system to illustrate a concept.
 I am looking for a portfolio level piece.

-Use some techniques that interest you whether that is physically or conceptually with regard to input and output.
+Explore and utilize techniques that interest you with regard to input and output,  whether that is physically or conceptually.
 You should use individual sketches as the building blocks to your project, which is then a deeper and more thorough investigation of these techniques with an articulated concept that is driving the process of creation.

 Your outputs could be visual (graphics, video) or sonic.
 Your input's could utilize the camera as a sensor and/or physical sensors in the space, or data streams from other means.